Home » New York » Summit OV or One World Observatory

 Our recommendation

-One World Observatory can be a good-to-go option if you wish to see more in less time or experience more at less cost.
+One World Observatory can be a great option if you wish to see more in less time or experience more at less cost.

 The Horizon Grid featuring Voices and the Foundations Room at the observatory are truly amusing.

-Whether the views through the glass decks and windows, the elevator experience, or the food, everything at the Summit is simply fantastic.
+Soak in the views through the glass decks and windows, ride the famous elevator, or taste the delectable food at the incredible SUMMIT.

-However, whichever observatory you decide to go to, make sure you book tickets online and in advance for a much more relaxed experience.
+Whichever observatory you decide to go to, make sure to book your online tickets in advance for a much more relaxed experience.

 Recommended Reading